Bigarstoomb History, Family Crest & Coats of Arms

 Bigarstoomb is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Bigarstoomb family once lived in one of several places named Bickerton.
-Bickerton is the name of various townships in the parish of Malpas in Cheshire in the parish of Rothburg in Northumberland, and in the parish of Bilton, in the West Riding of Yorkshire.
+Bickerton is the name of various townships including the parish of Malpas in Cheshire in the parish of Rothburg in Northumberland, and in the parish of Bilton, in the West Riding of Yorkshire.

 The toponym Bickerton is derived from the Old English beocere, which means bee-keeper, and tun, which originally denoted a fence or enclosure.
 However this came to mean enclosure round a house, homestead, village or town at an early date.
 Thus the name can be understood to mean village of the bee-keeper.

 Early Origins of the Bigarstoomb family